codelion7/affiliatewp-allow-own-referrals-1/readme.txt

 > This plugin requires [AffiliateWP](http://affiliatewp.com/ "AffiliateWP") v1.7+ in order to function.

 The standard behaviour of AffiliateWP is to prevent affiliates from earning a commission on their own referrals, either via referral links or coupon codes.
 When this plugin is installed and activated, affiliates will be able to earn a commission on their own referral links or coupons if they make a purchase.
+Affiliates can also earn commissions on their own purchases without using a referral link our coupon by simply logging in before purchasing.
+(This auto-detection feature is supported by the integrations below)

+**Supported Integrations**

+1. WooCommerce
+2. Paid Memberships Pro
+3. MemberPress
+4. Gravity Forms
+5. Easy Digital Downloads
+6. MemberMouse
+7. Ninja Forms
+8. Restrict Content Pro
+9. iThemes Exchange

 **What is AffiliateWP?**